mikkokallio/arc-enabled-sql-poc/README.md

 - SQL Server didn't show up at the same time, but in Extensions, I can see it's being created.
 SQL Server Configuration doesn't yet show any of the three options chosen. `ps aux` on the Ubuntu machine shows the extension running as a process.
   - I left it running overnight, and in the morning I noticed two extensions had failed: MDE.Linux, i.e. Microsoft Defender for Endpoint and the SQL extension.
   - MDE agent installation had timed out.
   - SQL agent logs said the Arc Connected Machine agent wasn't healthy.
 The reason could be that the laptop fell asleep during the really long installation.
-I'll retry manually.
+I'll retry manually if the extension wasn't installed successfully.
+  - The SQL Server now actually shows in the Ubuntu laptop's SQL Server Instances.